Here you can find the annual reportnot

 · seven private donors and

-Special thanks also go to the Protestant parish in Pfedelbach.
-Christian Dengler has worked to ensure that several sponsors also donate the "Evangelical Parish Team"'s earnings to the Namibia Association.
-This significantly increases the proceeds for Namibia.
+Special thanks are also due to the Evangelical Church Parish in Pfedelbach.
+Christian Dengler ensured that several sponsors would also donate the proceeds of the "Evangelical Church Parish Team" to the Namibia Association.
+This significantly increases the amount raised for Namibia.

-The approximately 130 children in the two soup kitchens and the 80 students in the student dormitories are especially pleased about this.
-Due to the current difficult coronavirus situation and the war in Ukraine, many people in Namibia are once again lacking sufficient work, and many families are suffering from hunger, something that hasn't been as severe in recent years.
+The approximately 130 children at the two soup kitchens and the 80 students in the boarding schools are especially delighted.
+Due to the current difficult COVID-19 situation and the war in Ukraine, many people in Namibia again lack sufficient employment, and many families are suffering from hunger, a situation that was not so severe in recent years.

-The African Vocals are a male a cappella group from the townships of Swakopmund, Namibia.
-In 2023, they will tour Germany for the fourth time.
+African Vocals are a male a cappella group from the townships of Swakopmund in Namibia.
+In 2023, they will be touring Germany for the fourth time.

-The group performs in the Neuenstein Town Hall on and
+the group performs in Neuenstein Town Hall up and

-on Thursday, July 6, 7 p.m. in the Catholic Our Father Church in Obersulm-Willsbach.
+at Thursday, July 6, 7 p.m. in the Catholic Lord's Prayer Church in Obersulm-Willsbach.

-For the second time after 2019, the Namibia Support Association eV, Pfedelbach, will host the African Vocals and organize the concerts.
+For the second time since 2019, the Namibia Support Association eV, Pfedelbach, will host the African Vocals and organize the concerts.

-and on July 6 the Paul Distelbarth High School with one.
+and at July 6 the Paul-Distelbarth-Gymnasium with one.

 Untertitel hier einfügen